valicsek/aldi/README.md

 This is a complete stack for running Symfony 6.2 into Docker containers using docker-compose tool.

-It is composed by 4 containers:
+It is composed by 3 containers:

 - nginx, acting as the webserver.
 - php, the PHP-FPM container with the 8.2 version of PHP.
 - db which is the MySQL database container with a MySQL 8.0 image.

+Tools used:
+- Doctrine ORM 2.14
+- PHP 8.2
+- Composer 1.11.99.5
+- MySQL 8.0.33
+- Docker
+- (Redis, ElasticSearch, RabbitMQ not implemented for this demo)
 ## Run

 docker compose up in .docker

+## Generate Database schema

+php vendor/bin/doctrine orm:schema-tool:create